ertuil/wickftps/README.md

 # wickftps

-A simple docker container wich ftp(s), www and ssh.
+A simple docker container wich ftp(s), www, aria2 and ssh.
 It is a simple way to save your files.

 ## Deploy: